 What do I do if I need an ADA accessible seat, or have any mobility or accessibility needs?

-Priority Tickets: We ask that Priority Ticket holders with accessibility requests come to the venue 30 minutes before the program start time and inform the event staff of their request so that they may be seated ahead of the doors opening to all Priority Ticket holders.
+Priority Tickets: We ask that Friend of the Festival Priority Wristband holders with accessibility requests come to the venue 30 minutes before the program start time and inform the event staff of their request so that they may be seated ahead of the doors opening to general admission attendees.

-If you are a General Admission Wristband holder who needs to sit in the front, please let our door staff know you are in line and what your needs are, so they can do what they can to help.
-Seating is not guaranteed for General Admission Wristband holders; General Admission Wristband holders are seated based on first-come, first-served available seating after the Priority Admission line is let in 20 minutes before the program is scheduled to begin.
-If you are in the wristband line and we know you’ll be able to get into that session based on pre-sales and your place in line, we are happy to get you in first before we open the door.
+General Admission: If you have accessibility requests, please let our door staff know you are in line and what your needs are, so they can do what they can to help.
+Seating is not guaranteed for any General Admission; General Admission attendees are seated based on first-come, first-served available seating after the Priority Admission line is let in 20 minutes before the program is scheduled to begin.
+If you are in the General Admission line and we know you’ll be able to get into that session based on priority attendees and your place in line, we are happy to get you in first before we open the door.

 What can I expect at each venue?

 All indoor venues will have two lines.
-The Priority Ticket line is for people who have bought a $10 ticket to that session.
+The Priority line is for people who are Friends of the Festival and VIP pass holders.
 They go in first, starting at 20 minutes before the program is scheduled to begin.
-At 10 minutes before the session start time, the General Admission Wristband line goes in and takes all the rest of the seats on a first-come, first-served basis.
-Note, there will be no free standby.
-(For free events, try any of our outdoor stages in the park.)
+At 10 minutes before the session start time, the General Admission line goes in and takes all the rest of the seats on a first-come, first-served basis.

 Where will the Festival box offices be located?

 You’ll find our box office located at the Berkeley downtown Bart Plaza